mutado/laravel-resource-schema/README.md

 Laravel Resource Schema is a package that extends Laravel's API Resources, providing a flexible and powerful way to define and control the structure of your API responses.

+This package was created with a huge support from [Hidden Planet Productions](https://hiddenplanetproductions.com).

 Features:
 - Define schema types for your resources
 - Include properties dynamically